elzody/University-Portfolio/README.md

 The thing that I did particularly well in when working on this project is that I was able to break down the problem into smaller tasks which I solved individually.
 For most people, especially programmers, this is essential and absolutely what anyone's first step would be.
 However, due to my ADHD, it can sometimes be difficult to do things.
 I've developed several methods for improving my ability to do this, and they have proved to be effective in completing this project.
 It's very modular, with the code for interfacing with the various peripherals in their own header files, etc. One thing I could certainly improve are the code comments and the documentation in general.

 During this course and during the time spent working on this project, I have learned an immense amount of information about embedded systems programming and embedded systems in general.
 I conducted a lot of research, and even read an extensive eBook on the subject.
 In particular, it has taught me to develop more efficient code that can run on resource-limited devices, which is becoming increasingly more important these days.
 In addition, I made this project maintainable, readable, and adaptable by writing clear and concise code, including comments on almost every line of every file, and made it as modular as possible by separating the main thread execution logic from the code which interfaces with the peripherals and obtains data from the board.

+## CS-465: Full Stack Development I

+This course was all about the fundamentals of full stack web development.
+The stack used in this course was the MEAN stack, so MongoDB for NoSQL, non-volatile storage, Express.js for the server-side framework, Angular for front-end development, and Node.js as the JavaScript runtime environment.

+At first, I built a site using Express.js which simply served static files, and then moved on to introducing the Handlebars HTML templating engine.
+It was really nice to use a templating engine, as I've never used one before, but it solved a lot of the problems I was facing in personal projects and made things much easier.
+In addition, I just used client-side JavaScript to implement various features that could be easier using a front-end framework like Angular or React.
+Eventually, I moved on to Angular and developed reusable UI components and learned how to talk to the server side from the Angular single-page application, and learned how to capture data from forms in Angular, and other front-end tools.

+The backend used a NoSQL database because MongoDB naturally supports JSON which integrates seamlessly with JavaScript (JSON is JavaScript Object Notation, after all).
+It just made sense.
+JSON is different from JavaScript in that JSON is not a scripting/programming language, but rather a way to represent data in the form of objects.
+JSON makes it easy to transfer data between a client and server, especially in a web application, which makes it ideal for a full stack web application.

+The benefits that came from using Angular to create reusable UI components were certainly worth it, because the SPA I made was an admin interface for a travelling website where you could edit trips which were listed as simple Bootstrap cards, so there were many UI components using the same structure.
+Angular made it easy to create these dynamically and format data from the database into these reusable cards.
+Without a front-end framework like Angular or React, this would need to be done in vanilla JavaScript (with some possible exceptions) which would be a pain.

+With any full stack application, security should be considered from the very beginning.
+In my application, security involved using JWT (JSON Web Tokens) which were stored in local browser storage which were generated by the server using a cryptography library and JWT library.
+The tokens were based on the user's email address and password (which was hashed and salted), along with other information JWTs require, such as a hashing algorithm, etc. Many of the requests from the admin interface to the server required the stored JWT to be sent along with them in the Authorization header, which was verified by the server.
+So, the security mostly happens on the server side, as it should.
+If it were on the client side, user's could have more potential for reverse engineering the security layers in use.

+Overall, this course was very useful to me and I learned a lot which will be applicable to my personal and professional careers.
+I already had tons of experience with JavaScript and Node, as well as some experience with Express.
+Angular was completely new to me, but experience using Angular is a necessity these days.
+I am glad to have learned about it, and will certainly not stop here.